 |Surgical Masks||FFP Respirators|

-How to choose the right face covering
+How to choose the right face covering:

-Several criteria should be considered when choosing a face covering:
+Several criteria should be considered when choosing a face covering.

-Which type of face covering is required?
+What type of face covering is required?

 As we have covered, surgical masks and respirators have different functions and objectives.
-The key aspect to bear in mind is that surgical masks only protect against infectious agents transmitted via droplets, while respirators also safeguard against the inhalation of airborne infectious agents.
+The key aspect to bear in mind is that surgical masks only protect against infectious agents transmitted via droplets, while respirators also safeguard against inhalation of airborne infectious agents.

 The use of a face covering is determined by the workplace environment and the potential presence of contagious diseases.
-For instance, FFP1 respirators may be suitable in low-risk situations, while FFP3 respirators will be essential in higher-risk industries.
+For instance, FFP1 respirators may be suitable for low-risk situations, while FFP3 respirators will be essential in higher-risk industries.

-Disposable or reusable
+Disposable or reuseable:

 Surgical masks are only available as disposable.
 Respirators, on the other hand, are often reusable.
 With respirators, it is also possible to replace their filter when it is full.